iamc/live-coding-workshop-Leeds-2023-09-29/requisites.md

 # Overview

 During the live coding sessions, we will work in small groups of three participants.
 Each group member will take turns teaching a brief, 3-minute (timed!) pre-prepared lesson material to the other two members of the group.
-In each turn, all participants, including the one leading the session, will provide constructive feedback on the demo.
+In each turn, all participants, including (and first) the one teaching, will provide constructive feedback on the demo.

 # Preparation Guidelines